Otterwerks/Chatterwerks/README.md

 Sending a message also involves submitting user credentials to not only authorize the user but also validate that the user is subscribed to the channel they are attempting to submit a message to.

 ## Technical
 Clients use interval polling to receive new messages from the database.
-I understand this method carries additional network overhead and I chose to implement this method beause it allowed me to continue making progress in developing other aspects of the project.
+I understand this method carries additional network overhead and I chose to implement this method because it allowed me to continue making progress in developing other aspects of the project.

+- Front End (JavaScript)
+  - React
+  - React-Router
+  - Redux
+  - Axios
+- Back End (Python)
+  - Flask
+  - SQLAlchemy
+  - PyTest
+  - PostgreSQL
+  - Gunicorn
+- Hosts
+  - Heroku Pipeline (staging/production)
+  - Heroku Postgres add-on, two separate for staging and production

+#### Database Structure
+_coming soon_

+#### Known Polling Bug
+The polling works by setting a delay to update the client store with new information through an HTTP request.
+The delayed function is set to run when the chat component renders.
+Under normal circumstances this works as intented because the new data from the request triggers a rerendering of the component and sets a new delayed function, so on and so forth.
+The problem is that any other interaction that causes the component to rerender will trigger additional delayed requests.
+This means that every time the user selects a different chat channel, an unnecessary parallel request is initialized.
+While this can make the application be perceived as 'speedier', it is not the intended behavior and has the potential to result in continuous back to back requests.
+The structure of the request function sets a ```queryStatus``` store value to ```requested``` after the request is sent and ```complete``` after a response is received.
+A new request can only be made if the ```queryStatus``` is ```complete``` to prevent request overlap.
+I believe the most straightforward way to solve this is to place the request into an isolated component.

 ## Resources Used:
 - <a href="https://redux.js.org/basics/example">Redux JS To-Do Example</a>